Geoffrey II of Brittany: Death

 Geoffrey died on 19 August 1186, at the age of 27, in Paris.
 There is also evidence that supports a death date of 21 August 1186.
 There are two alternative accounts of his death.
 The more common first version holds that he was trampled to death in a jousting tournament.
 At his funeral, a grief-stricken Philip is said to have tried to jump into the coffin.
 Roger of Hoveden's chronicle is the source of this version; the detail of Philip's hysterical grief is from Gerald of Wales.

 In the second version, in the chronicle of the French royal clerk Rigord, Geoffrey died of sudden acute chest pain, which reportedly struck immediately after his speech to Philip, boasting his intention to lay Normandy to waste.
 Possibly, this version was an invention of its chronicler, sudden illness being God's judgment of an ungrateful son plotting rebellion against his father, and for his irreligiosity.
 Alternatively, the tournament story may be an invention of Philip in trying to prevent Henry II discovering a plot; by inventing a social reason, a tournament, for Geoffrey's being in Paris, Philip could have obscured their meeting's true purpose.

 Marie of Champagne, with whom Geoffrey was on good terms, was present at the requiem for her half-brother and established a mass chantry for the repose of his soul.

 Geoffrey was buried in the choir of Notre-Dame de Paris cathedral, but his tombstone was destroyed in 1699.
-His body was exhumed in 1797 and measured at 5 ft 6.5 in (1.69 m).

-Succession

 After Geoffrey's death, Henry II arranged for Constance, Geoffrey's widow, to marry Ranulf de Blondeville, 6th Earl of Chester.
 Ranulf would become Duke of Brittany, jure uxoris, for a short time before this marriage was annulled.